Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## Relation Between “fcntl$ADD_SEALS” and “memfd_create”

 Q: “How do we see that fcntl$ADD_SEALS from memfd_create?”

-A: The type of the first parameter of “fcntl$ADD_SEALS” is resource type, which is the same as the return type of syscall “memfd_create”.
-Therefore, we can infer that “memfd_create” can influence the execution path of “fcntl$ADD_SEALS”.
+A: We can derive the influence relation between syscall *fcntl$ADD_SEAL and syscall *memfd_create* with static analysis of relation learning.
+Specifically, the type of the first parameter of “fcntl$ADD_SEALS” is resource type, which is the same as the return type of syscall “memfd_create”.
+Using the rules of static analysis introduced in Section 4,, we can derive that syscall *memfd_create* can influence the execution path of syscall *fcntl$ADD_SEALS*.

 ##  “More” Relations or “More” Explicit?